Richard Sanders (actor)

 Richard Sanders (born August 23, 1940) is a retired American actor and screenwriter.
 He played quirky news anchorman Les Nessman on the CBS sitcom WKRP in Cincinnati (1978–1982).
 Most of his acting career has been on television.

 Career

 Sanders became known for his role as Les Nessman on the CBS sitcom WKRP in Cincinnati from 1978 to 1982.
 He joined Gordon Jump and Frank Bonner in reprising his original WKRP role on The New WKRP in Cincinnati in the early 1990s.
-He has guest-appeared on other television shows, including Lou Grant, Kojak, The Rockford Files, Alice, Newhart, Murder, She Wrote, Who's the Boss?, ALF, Growing Pains, Designing Women, and Married... with Children, and has also acted in the mini-series Roots: The Next Generations, the animated series Inhumanoids, the horror film Lovers Lane, and the Robert De Niro/Cuba Gooding Jr. film Men of Honor.
+He has guest-appeared on other television shows, including Lou Grant, Kojak, The Rockford Files, Alice, Coach, Newhart, Murder, She Wrote, Who's the Boss?, ALF, Growing Pains, Designing Women, and Married... with Children, and has also acted in the mini-series Roots: The Next Generations, the animated series Inhumanoids, the horror film Lovers Lane, and the Robert De Niro/Cuba Gooding Jr. film Men of Honor.

 Besides being an actor, Sanders is a screenwriter, having written, among other works, several episodes of WKRP in Cincinnati.
 In 1993, he starred in the computer game Day of the Tentacle as the voice of Bernard Bernoulli.